camizulub/Technical-Assessment/README.md

 ### 🧩 Task 1: Baseline Trading System

 **Objective:**
 Build an LLM-powered system that outputs a continuous trading decision ∈ (-1, 1) for each row in the dataset.
+Your system should apply some kind of RAG.
+Be creative, rags can be used in many ways not only for documents.
 #### Signal Interpretation

 - **1 (Buy/Long)**: When a buy signal is generated, you take a long position.
 You'll profit if the price increases after your entry.